luuuk/bing-scraper/README.md

 ### ``search(query, cb)``

 ``query`` is required can be either a string or variable.
-If it isn't an object, the code attempts to make it a string and searches.
+If it isn't an object, the code attempts to make it a string.

 ``cb`` is also required and is used as a callback.